 A hybrid RBAC, ABAC and PBAC framework is the best practice approach

-A strong access management program is foundational to establishing a Zero Trust environment by using contextual information to continuously validate that users are who they say they are and by restricting user access to necessary resources only.
+A strong access management programme is foundational to establishing a Zero Trust environment by using contextual information to continuously validate that users are who they say they are and by restricting user access to necessary resources only.
 Within the Zero Trust framework, identity governance and risk-based conditional access controls are identified as the first line of defense against attack.

-When establishing effective access governance, organizations must balance audit and security expectations to ensure that users have the appropriate level of access while making sure they can access the resources they need to do their job in a timely manner.
+When establishing effective access governance, organisations must balance audit and security expectations to ensure that users have the appropriate level of access while making sure they can access the resources they need to do their job in a timely manner.

 Traditionally, a role-based access control (RBAC) framework has been used exclusively to manage access.
 RBAC can be complex to design for all access management use cases.
 It requires a significant level of effort to implement as well as maintenance of a strong governance framework to be effective.
 RBAC deployments often require manual work from identity access management (IAM) and provisioning teams that often are overburdened.
-While orchestration technologies and identity governance and administration solutions can provide automation, they alone are insufficient to address the access management challenges currently faced by organizations, including:
+While orchestration technologies and identity governance and administration solutions can provide automation, they alone are insufficient to address the access management challenges currently faced by organisations, including:

 - Implementing a Zero Trust approach for all users who need access to resources